que-etc/resize-observer-polyfill/README.md

 Implementation is based on the MutationObserver with a fall back to Mutation Events if the first one is not supported, so there will be no polling unless DOM changes.
 Doesn't modify observed elements.
 Handles CSS transitions/animations, `<textarea>` resizes and can possibly observe changes caused by dynamic CSS pseudo-classes, e.g. by `:hover`.

 Compliant with the [spec](http://rawgit.com/WICG/ResizeObserver/master/index.html) and the native implementation.
-The size is _2.6KB_ when minified and gzipped.
+The size is _2.44 KiB_ when minified and gzipped.

 [Live demo](http://que-etc.github.io/resize-observer-polyfill) (has style problems in IE10 and lower).